 The Gospel message was for the Judean, Samaritan, and those of the Gentile nations, and because of Jesus’ success on earth and at Calvary, it is still available to all today!

 Daniel was written with the Jews and their city of Jerusalem in mind.
-They were the custodial keepers of all that God wanted witnessed to man in the earth.
+They were the custodial keepers of all that God wanted to be witnessed to man in the earth.
 Remember, the same Heavenly messenger, Gabriel, gave both the vision Daniel received in Daniel 9, as well as proclaimed to Mary that she was chosen to birth the One, Jesus, who would fulfill Daniel’s vision.
 Gabriel said concerning this:

 And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.